jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Must get started.

 The Air Force keeps a list of research needs at RAND.
 I scan it.
 Pick one: "communication survival in nuclear attacks."
 Most American military communications used high-frequency connections.
-Those are vulnerable to nuclear attacks.
+Those are vulnerable to radiation of nuclear attacks.
 Communication blackouts means itchy trigger fingers.
 Resilient communication networks prevents nuclear war.

 Must keep going.

 A completely distributed network.
 No centralization.
 Like a fishnet—every node connected to multiple others.
 Run simulations with my team.
 Discovery!
-Just three or four connections per node would nearly as robust a network as the theoretical limit.
+Just three or four connections per node is nearly as robust a network as the theoretical limit.
 Redundancy is key.

 Must keep going.

-And no more dropped calls.
-Instead block messages.
-Break every messages into very small chunks of data.
+We cannot have dropped calls.
+We need to make data inside the network redundant.
+Let's break every messages into very small chunks of data.
 Each finds its own route through the net.
 If one fails to deliver, resend it.
 Everything reassembles at the destination.
-Block messages increase redundancy.
+These block messages increase redundancy.

 Must keep going.